heirfanahmed/Console-Finances/README.md

             Average  Change: $-2315.12
             Greatest Increase in Profits: Feb-2012 ($1926159)
             Greatest Decrease in Profits: Sep-2013 ($-2196167)
-            ```

-    6. Final code is prints the analysis to the console.
+    6. Final code prints the analysis to the console.

     **Hints:**